apache/spark/docs/spark-connect-overview.md

 tar -xvf spark-3.4.0-bin-hadoop3.tgz
 {% endhighlight %}

-In a terminal window, now go to the `spark` folder in the location where you extracted Spark before and run the `start-connect-server.sh` script to start Spark server with Spark Connect, like in this example:
+In a terminal window, go to the `spark` folder in the location where you extracted Spark before and run the `start-connect-server.sh` script to start Spark server with Spark Connect, like in this example: